 - In a small pot heat the vegetable stock previously prepared.

 - Heat the olive oil and sautè 2 cloves of red garlic, then add the bruscandoli.
-Put the lid on and cook on a medium heat for about 10 minutes, adding a little of water so that they won’t dry up too much.
+Put the lid on and cook on medium heat for about 10 minutes, adding a little water so that they won’t dry up too much.

 - Add the rice and leave it to toast for a few minutes, stirring with a wooden spoon.

 - Add some of the hot vegetable stock to the rice and keep adding it with care and patience until the rice is cooked.
-This requires some time, depending on the quality of the rice choosen.
+This requires some time, depending on the quality of the rice chosen.

 - The rice is cooked when the inner white part of the rice grain is not visible anymore.